Understanding Splunk: A Powerful Tool for Data Analysis and Security

 What is Splunk?

 This question has been asked many times and it’s impressive how difficult it is to get a decent answer.
 You can spend hours on Splunk’s website going through their blogs and articles and not find a satisfying answer.
 Unfortunately, that is the case with most technology vendors and their websites.
-They tend to flood you with vague marketing phrases that don’t offer any specifics.

 Feel free to go through the Splunk article below “What does Splunk do?“ and let me know if this gives you any useful information as to what Splunk is and what it can do: